SystemsApproach/ops/provision.rst

 think about this that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud platform.
-It is this platform that Terraform interacts with through a well-defined API we describe below.
+It is this platform that Terraform interacts, using an API we describe at the end of Section 3.1.

 This chapter describes both sides of :numref:`Figure %s <fig-infra>` starting with provisioning physical infrastructure.
 Our approach is to